Skip to contents

 • # feedback- (only provided if student does not reach all points)

 We typically prefer providing comprehensive feedback rather than conditional feedback.
 Basically, we never use feedback+ and feedback-.
 It is often more effective to present the entire solution, organized into manageable chunks that users can expand or collapse, such as HTML elements with <details> and <summary> tags.
+To give an example:

 List of answers as a variable